 Sayan Solar Observatory, Astronomical research center in Tunkinsky District, Russia.

-The facility was established in 1966 by the Institute of Solar-Terrestrial Physics as part of the Siberian Branch of the Russian Academy of Sciences research network.
-It was founded during a period when understanding solar activity became increasingly important to scientific research.
+The facility was founded in 1966 by the Institute of Solar-Terrestrial Physics, part of the Siberian Branch of the Russian Academy of Sciences.
+It was built during a period of strong Soviet investment in space and solar science.

 The community of curious travelers